brendanmurty/site/README.md

 ### Deployment

-After testing locally, run [bin/deploy.sh](bin/deploy.sh) to make a new version, build it in the `docs` directory, and deploy it via [GitHub Pages](https://pages.github.com/):
+After testing locally, run [bin/deploy.sh](bin/deploy.sh) to make a new version, build it in the `public` directory, and deploy it via [GitHub Pages](https://pages.github.com/):

 ```
 deno task deploy YYYY.xxx